Copyright © 1999–2016 FastMail Pty Ltd

 After performing a search, the search term appears in the sidebar on the left of the screen.
 Click the "Save" button next to the search term to save it for quick reuse.

-You can build detailed searches directly in the mail search box, by combining multiple options together.
+You can build detailed searches directly in the mail search box, by combining options.

 Searching particular folders